DarkHawk727/Themis/README.md

 - **Newsdata.io**: To get news from various sources we used the api provided by [Newsdata.io](https://newsdata.io/).
 Finding the right api was difficult due to the issues which came with the apis.
 Newsdata provided querying, pagination and language selection which were imperative for our app.

 - **BERT**: We used a BERT-based model from HuggingFace transformers.
-Our ml pipeline was based on PyTorch and the data used to train the model was [CNN / Daily Mail dataset](https://huggingface.co/datasets/cnn_dailymail) which consists of long articles making it the perfect dataset to use.
+Our ML pipeline was based on PyTorch and the data used to train the model was [CNN / Daily Mail dataset](https://huggingface.co/datasets/cnn_dailymail) which consists of long articles making it the perfect dataset to use.

 - **Sklearn**: We used sklearn to train our own neural network which used TF-IDF to vectorise the input.
 We then exported the model to joblib so we could use it in the api.